sauldeleon/monorepo-starter/README.md

 ### `yarn test:webapp-redux`

-Launches the test runner for the Redux web application.<br>
+Launches the test runner for the Redux web application.
 See the section about [running tests](#running-tests) for more information.

+### `yarn release:webapp-redux`

+It launches a release for Webapp Redux application.

+- `fix` will do a patch bump
+- `feat` will do a minor bump
+- `!` will do a major bump.

 ### `yarn start:common`

-Runs the Common components library in the development mode.<br>
+Runs the Common components library in the development mode.
 Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn build:common`

-Generates the build folder of the compiled files for Common components library<br>
-The build is minified and the filenames include the hashes.<br>
+Generates the build folder of the compiled files for Common components library The build is minified and the filenames include the hashes.
-It will generate a static folder that can be deployed anywhere.<br>
+It will generate a static folder that can be deployed anywhere.

 ### `yarn build:dep:common`